ArmaanjeetSandhu/recursivist/docs/advanced/development.md

 p.sort_stats('cumulative').print_stats(20)
 ```

-## Extending Recursivist
+## Extending Pattern Matching

-### Adding Support for New Pattern Types

-To add a new pattern matching type:
+Recursivist currently supports glob patterns (default) and regular expressions.
+To add a new pattern type:

-1. Update the `should_exclude` function in `core.py`.
+1. Update the `should_exclude` function in `core.py` to handle the new pattern type.
-2. Add appropriate command-line options in `cli.py`.
+2. Add a new flag to the command-line arguments in `cli.py`.
-3. Add documentation for the new pattern type.
+3. Add appropriate documentation for the new pattern type.
-4. Add tests for the new functionality.
+4. Add tests specifically for the new pattern functionality.

-### Adding New Visualization Features

-To enhance the visualization:

-1. Modify the `build_tree` and `display_tree` functions in `core.py`.
-2. Ensure the visualization works well in different terminal environments.
-3. Update documentation and tests.

 ## Release Process